CBD Hemp Oil: Are You Deficient in it?

 - full spectrum hemp extract.

 First, as its name suggests, CBD isolate contains only cannabidiol (CBD).
-Second, broad spectrum hemp extracts include many other compounds found in the hemp plant except THC.
+Second, broad spectrum hemp extracts include many other compounds found in the hemp plant, excluding THC.
 Third, a full spectrum hemp extract contains all compounds, including THC.

 At first, seeking help with sleep, I tried a product with cannabidiol (CBD) and cannabinol (CBN) isolates, and it helped me somewhat.
 But complete relief only came when I started taking a full spectrum CBD hemp oil.
 The secret lay in its “entourage effect.”

 To start with, the idea of the “entourage effect” suggests that when different compounds in cannabis work together, they create uniquely beneficial effects.
-Thus, this study suggests that the “entourage effect” of terpenes added to cannabinoids can be especially effective for the treatment of mood and anxiety disorders.
+On the one hand, this study suggests that the “entourage effect” of terpenes added to cannabinoids can be especially effective for the treatment of mood and anxiety disorders.
+On the other hand, even small amounts of THC can show up on urine tests and many people avoid it altogether.

 The Endocannabinoid System